Tobi29/scapes-engine/README.md

   * [PNGJ](https://github.com/leonbloy/pngj) (JVM only)

 ## Generation Utils
-Various utilities for procedural generation, such as Perlin and Simplex noise, noise transformations and maze generators
+Various utilities for procedural generation, such as Perlin and OpenSimplex noise, noise transformations and maze generators

 ### Artifacts